somphene/somphene.github.io/log/_posts/2020-05-28-01-Cleaning-is-Cyclic-Balance.md

 Light does the act of Cleaning in the Universe.
 The Sun is the source which provides light to clean.
 Daylight provides space for pure to come together.
 NightLight provides space for the dust to settle.
 Day is full of energy and Night is rest.
 Rest allows time to renew.
 Thus, Day and night are a cleaning act (mass balance).
 Different people have different schedules (scales) which determine their own balance.
 Some people like to have a lot more time awake and stay active much longer than the amount for which they sleep.

+Light itself has to balance between Electricity and Magnetism to travel ahead.
+Light is a translation (forward movement of a Cycle) formed by balancing Electricity and Magnetism on either side.
+Electricity and Magnetism come in Phases.

 The Water Cycle shows how important it is to purify something before it is put to temporary rest.
 The Natural Process of evaporation and condensation makes sure that the water is pure (distilled) before coming down as rain.
 We must also make sure that the waste that we put in for recycling should be purified before it is comperessed.

 The food cycle shows how the top of the Food chain depends heavily on the bottom to be able to continue the cycle and survive.